epfl-ada/ada-2024-project-c1n3mada/README.md

 Initially, all the different datasets are cleaned individually.
 - CMU dataset: The numeric fields are converted to appropriate data types.
 Data fields are standardised to datetime format.
 The structure fields (languages, countries, genres) are parsed.
-- IBDb dataset: Currently, no specific pre-processing is applied.
+- IMDb dataset: Currently, no specific pre-processing is applied.
 - TMDB dataset: The date components (year, month, day) are extracted.
 The financial fields are converted to numeric format.
 Zero values in the budget and revenue columns are replaced by NaN.

 After this first pre-processing step, the three datasets are merged.
 This happens in two steps.